hojjatjokar/YDKJS-Review/async-and-performance/chapter1/Questions.md

 The Event Loop has one simple job — to monitor the Call Stack and the Callback Queue.
 If the Call Stack is empty, the Event Loop will take the first event from the queue and will push it to the Call Stack, which effectively runs it.

 So, in other words, your program is generally broken up into lots of small chunks, which happen one after the other in the event loop queue.
 And technically, other events not related directly to your program can be interleaved within the queue as well.

+## 5. How `setTimeout()` works?

+It's important to note that `setTimeout(..)` doesn't put your callback on the event loop queue.
+What it does is set up a timer; when the timer expires, the environment places your callback into the event loop, such that some future tick will pick it up and execute it.

+What if there are already 20 items in the event loop at that moment?
+Your callback waits.
+It gets in line behind the others -- there's not normally a path for preempting the queue and skipping ahead in line.
+This explains why `setTimeout(..)` timers may not fire with perfect temporal accuracy.
+You're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that time, depending on the state of the event queue.